 Cornell Law allows you to locate the opinion of the court and any concurring or dissenting opinions.

 Turabian is the approved citation format for this course.
-Information on proper Turabian citation is available in the PHC collection, Chicago manual of style, at Ref Z 253 .U69 2003 or online at several sites, such as OWL (Online Writing Lab).
+Information on proper Turabian citation is available in the PHC reserve collection.
+Online citation assistance is also available at several sites, such as OWL (Online Writing Lab).